jelizaga/install_plus/README.md

 *See also:* [.dotfiles](https://github.com/jelizaga/.dotfiles)

-* ⛺ **Minimal dependencies:** You can run `instally` on any machine that you can run Bash and `jq`.
-How much easier can it get?
+* ⛺ **Minimal dependencies:** Owing to its simplicity, you can bring `instally` to any machine that's capable of running Bash and `jq`.
-* 🚚 **Flexibly JSON-driven:** Specify packages for `instally` to install using JSON, enjoying support for grouping, fallbacks, preferred methods, multiple package managers, and even running your own installation commands.
+* 🚚 **JSON-driven flexibility:** Specify packages for `instally` to install using JSON and enjoy support for grouping, preferred methods of installation, fallback methods, multiple package managers, and even running your own installation commands.
-* 🧰 **OS agnostic:** Owing to its simplicity, `instally` can install packages on (almost) anything.
+* 💼 **Super portable:** With `instally` and your own custom `package.json` file, you can bring your favorite packages to (almost) any distro and install them right away.

 ## Contents